VIDEO: Dear Comrade Star Vijay Devarakonda Almost Knocked Over By Fan Who Grabs His Feet!

 Vijay Devarakonda has been touring many cities promoting his latest Telugu movie, Dear Comrade, ahead of its release.
 The Arjun Reddy star faced a shocking encounter with a fan during one such promotional event.

 In a video that has surfaced, Vijay Devarakonda was at a promotional event for his latest movie, Dear Comrade, when he was almost knocked over by a fan, who ran to him and grabbed his feet.
-Vijay lost his balance for a moment but was helped by others on stage, and he did not fall down.
+Vijay lost his balance for a moment but was helped by others on stage, and he did not fall.
 The fan was dragged away from the stage.
 However, Vijay broke the tense moment by asking the fan whether he was showing love or attacking him.
 Appearing calm and composed, he continued addressing the audience at the event.

 Check out the video below -